21 Best Things to Do Alone in New Orleans (Solo Travel Guide)

 Get off and look at the gorgeous mansions in the Garden District.

-Check out the live oaks in Audobon Park.
+Check out the live oaks in Audubon Park.

 Stop for a frozen French 75 at Superior Seafood.